Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Materials and Methods

-where $|\cdot|$ denotes the cardinality of a set and the second equality holds for a pixel-/voxel-based binary segmentation map, and the sums run over all entries.
-For better comparability, we also report the DSC between the segmentation by two human readers (each with 2 years of experience) of $76.6 \pm 13.9 \%$ for the IS database and $76.9 \pm 13.5 \%$ for the test set.
+where $|\cdot|$ denotes the cardinality of a set and the second equality in \eqref{eq:dice} holds for a pixel-/voxel-based binary segmentation map, and the sums run over all entries.
+For better comparability, we also report the DSC between the segmentation by two human readers (each with 2 years of experience).

+Additionally, we evaluate the quality of the segmentations by a number of additional metrics.
+First, we evaluate the relative volume difference, given that the lesion volume is an important quantity to triage patients for treatment.
+Further, we evaluate the Hausdorff distance (HD) and the average symmetric surface distance (ASSD), two quantities that are often reported in order to quantify the quality of the predicted lesion shapes compared to the ground truth.
+The surface distance $d_A(b)$ is defined as the minimal Euclidean distance of point $b \in B$ from surface $A$, i.e.~the minimal distance between $b$ and any point $a\in A$.
+From this, the ASSD is constructed as the symmetric sum,